 With the current prevalence of employees working from home, cybersecurity has become even more important for remote workers.
 Not only do employees risk a personal data breach, but proprietary company information is also more vulnerable.

 Here are some best practices to make transitioning to a remote work environment as seamless and secure as possible.

 Check-In With the IT Team

 The first step is nailing the infrastructure.
-As CEO or business owner, meet with your IT team to discus what is needed: how many employees will be remote, what you expect from employees, and security concerns.
+As CEO or business owner, meet with your IT team to discuss what is needed: how many employees will be remote, what you expect from employees, and security concerns.
 Provide the IT team with time to develop a secure plan and the resources to gather what’s required.

 It's very important for employees transitioning from the office beginning remote work, to check in with the IT team.
-The IT team is ultimately going to have a remote system and certain procedures in place that allows for people to leave a network and still access the things that they need.
+The IT team is ultimately going to have a remote system and certain procedures in place that allow for people to leave a network and still access the things that they need.
 Encourage employees to ask questions such as: